ramyatrouny/NodeJS-Url-Shortener/README.md

 # ExpressJS URL Shortener

-Simple NodeJS Application in which it converts a long URL to a short One using Express JS and Mongoose
+Simple NodeJS Application in which it converts a long URL to a short one using Express JS and Mongoose

 ## Installation